gmc-code/PC-Python/docs/turtle/turtle_houses_module.rst

             length (int, optional): length of house.
 Defaults to 60. height (int, optional): height of house.
 Defaults to 40. start_pos (tuple, optional): bottom left of house.
-Defaults to (0, 0). w_sides (str, optional): L for left side of house; R for right and LR for both.
+Defaults to (0, 0). w_sides (str, optional): window sides - L for left side of house; R for right and LR for both.
 Defaults to None.
         """
         # front of house